WarnerMedia/aws-fast-fixes/ecr-basic-scan/README.md

 Registry scan configuration needs to be set up ahead of time.
 Note that as of this writing, basic scanning is not able to detect the log4j 2 vulnerability.

+## Errors
+The following error could occur as an image can only be scanned once per day:
+"An error occurred (LimitExceededException) when calling the StartImageScan operation: The scan quota per image has been exceeded.
+Wait and try again."

 ## Usage

 ```bash